HOW YOGA CAN HELP YOU WITH LOSING EXCESS BODY WEIGHT (OBESITY)

-My name is Miriam and I battled with my body weight since I was a teenager.
-I don’t think I ever got to the point of technically being obese, but at some point I was 40 pounds heavier than I am today, so you can safely say I know enough about living in a body that doesn’t feel like your own.
+My name is Miriam and I battled with my bodyweight since I was a teenager.
+I don’t think I ever got to the point of technically being obese, but at some point, I was 40 pounds heavier than I am today, so you can safely say I know enough about living in a body that doesn’t feel like your own.

-It took me a really long time to figure out the combination of food and lifestyle choices that helped me achieve a balanced healthy weight, which I am sure I would have accomplished sooner shall yoga had come into my life at an earlier stage.
+It took me a really long time to figure out the combination of food and lifestyle choices that helped me achieve balanced healthy body weight, which I am sure I would have accomplished sooner shall yoga had come into my life at an earlier stage.
 You see?
 I have known yoga for quite some time, probably 15 years since the first time I stepped into a class.
 Or at least, I THOUGHT I knew what yoga was.
 Very mistakenly, like many other westerners, I always thought that yoga was mostly related to the physical practice (asana) with a little bit of meditation thrown in.
-When it came to losing weight, I would have chosen any other gym class or activity over yoga as I had the impression that I would burn more calories with any cardio workout than with this spiritual practice that I understood so very little of.
+When it came to losing body weight, I would have chosen any other gym class or activity over yoga as I had the impression that I would burn more calories with any cardio workout than with this spiritual practice that I understood so very little of.
 And because I wasn’t really motivated to go to the gym either, I didn’t do any of them consistently.

-It has only been in very recent times that I began to understand yoga as what it is: a path to enlightenment and a philosophy to help us unite body, mind and spirit.
+It has only been in very recent times that I began to understand yoga as what it is: a path to enlightenment and philosophy to help us unite body, mind, and spirit.
 Even though the ultimate goal is actually to detach ourselves from the material aspects of our existence (including our physical body) the truth is that we will not be able to do so if first we don’t learn how to love and care for the vessel that carries our spiritual self.
 Making sure that our body is healthy, strong and functioning well it is crucial to our success.

 Padachakrasana (Leg Rotation): As part of the Pawanmuktasana Part 2 series, this asana strengthens the abdominal muscles and massages the organs of the digestive system, without putting too much strain on the body.
 To perform this asana, you must lie on your back and raise your right leg up about 5cms from the floor keeping your leg straight.
 Rotate the leg clockwise for 10 times, and another 10 times anticlockwise.
 Make sure you breath in when you are bringing the left up and breath out when you are bringing the leg down.
 Repeat with the left leg and then rest both legs on the floor whilst practicing abdominal breathing until your breath returns to normal.
 Most of the asanas on this particular part of the Pawanmuktasana Series, will support your digestive system and therefore will be beneficial for your weight loss goal.